Skip to main content

-Prior to the course, I felt like I was not qualified to solve social challenges or had the skills in doing so.
-However, due to the fact that all the peers are from different backgrounds in terms of culture and industry it made the learning richer.
-This has resulted in developing my inner confidence where I feel I could use my skills to help drive social change after studying this course.
-The course format complements the way I learn particularly with the peer-learning and tutor facilitating with workshops and to get you to think of topics in different angles.
+Prior to the course, I felt like I was not qualified to solve social challenges or had the skills to do so.
+However, the fact that all the peers are from different backgrounds in terms of culture and industry it made the learning richer.
+This resulted in developing my inner confidence, where I felt I could use my skills to help drive social change after studying this course.
+The course format complements the way I learn, particularly with the peer-learning and tutor facilitating with workshops, and getting you to think of topics in different angles.

 Rachel Liu (stand-alone module student)

 A big thank you for delivering such an interesting and thought-provoking module.
 I am keen to study this area further in some way and so will be investigating various routes.
 It was also such a pleasure to be among such a diverse cohort and I really look forward to seeing the other MA students' presentations later in the year.

 Madeleine Rogers (stand-alone module student)